gsalunke/login-form/README.md

 ## Become a fastn Contributor

 1. Finish the [Expander Crash Course](https://fastn.com/expander/)
-2. Share your progress and ideas on [Discord](https://discord.gg/bucrdvptYd).
+2. Share your progress and ideas on fastn [Discord](https://discord.gg/bucrdvptYd).
-3. Let our team guide you on your contributor journey.
+3. Let fastn team guide you on your contributor journey.

 ## Become a fastn-trailblazer